 How Do You Know That You Have BDD?

 The person would be doing things to hide or correct the flaws.
 Covering it with additional clothing or cosmetics is the simplest thing to do.
-Those with extreme emotional problems about their supposed body imperfections go to cosmetic surgery, and this can result in multiple procedures because the person cannot reach a point of satisfaction of what they are seeing.
+As also seen in websites Scary Mommy and Babble like those with extreme emotional problems about their supposed body imperfections go to cosmetic surgery, and this can result in multiple procedures because the person cannot reach a point of satisfaction of what they are seeing.
 Some would have obsessive-compulsive behaviors of looking at the mirror or avoiding them entirely.
 Avoidance of school, work, or public places are their primary concern.

 Talking it out with the person is effective in correcting and treating BDD.
 Helping the person accept and embrace their personhood is part of the therapy.
 Medications are prescribed if the person is presenting symptoms such as increased level of anxiety, problems in sleeping, depression and negative thinking.